Ashwagandhae/docx-reader/README.md

 ## Why zip?

 [zip](https://docs.rs/zip/latest/zip/) is the first unzipping library I found.
 Docx files are actually just zipped up folders of XML files, so I needed to unzip them.

-# Known issues

-- The file open dialog is slow and weird